 It was this idea which struck me last night, whilst watching The Toughest Job on Earth.
 An inspiring BBC program comparing jobs in the UK to the same professions in other parts of the world.

 It highlights how much more the physical and mental capacities of the human body are capable of, before we get lost in fear, laziness and the myriad of made up problems we create.
 This is partly because real challenges, like feeding our families in most cases no longer requires us to do more than go to the cupboard.
 You could say we’re lucky, but the easiness of life sometimes means real work, purposeful work, work that’s necessary never gets done.

 We Have So Much More To Give

 Rob catching fish in Sierra Leone

-Andy a fisherman from the UK, went to fish in Sierra Leone where it’s all about survival.
+Andy a fisherman from the UK, went to Sierra Leone where day to day life is pretty much about survival.
 There is no stopping, no holidays, no time off.
 It is literally life or death.
 To give up or stop working would mean starvation.
 A man’s life as a fisherman in Sierra Leone is tough, yet they don’t moan or blame life.
 They get on with it.
 They do what they need to do.
 There’s no time for depression, anxiety or even illness.
 These men are machines, they show us how our pampered, vain and lazy lives take away from our ability to create change, inspire and take on life with courage and determination.

 This program woke me up.
-It showed me I have so much more, that I am only touching the surface of my potential and most of you are not giving enough of yourselves either.
-You have so much more in your tank than you think.
+It showed me I have so much more, that I am only touching the surface of my potential.
+The same is true for most men, are you giving enough of yourself.
+If not it’s likely you have so much more in your tank than you think.
 Dig deeper, start by watching this…